2019–20 Motherwell F.C. season: July

 On 18 July, manager Stephen Robinson and assistant manager Keith Lasley both agreed new contracts, keeping them at the club until the summer of 2022.
 The following day, Rohan Ferguson moved to Linfield for the 2019/20 season.

 On 23 July, Allan Campbell signed an improved contract with Motherwell until the summer of 2021.

 On 25 July, Motherwell announced the singing of Christy Manzinga on a one-year contract, with the option of a second, from Sporting Châtelet.
 The following day, 26 July, Danny Johnson moved to Dundee for an undisclosed fee, and Reece McAlear moved to Norwich City for an undisclosed.

 On 2 September, Adam Livingstone joined Greenock Morton on a season-long loan deal, Craig Tanner declined a new contract from Motherwell and left the club, and Mark O'Hara joined on a season-long loan deal from Peterborough United.

 September

 On 12 September, Motherwell announced the signing of Bevis Mugabi on a contract until January 2020.

-On 20 September, Motherwell announced that PJ Morrison had joined Cowdenbeath on an emergency one-week loan deal.
+On 20 September, Motherwell announced that P. J. Morrison had joined Cowdenbeath on an emergency one-week loan deal.